-Without a breath test as evidence to prove your BAC level, the prosecutor is limited to proving your case by the second theory only i.e., you were driving or in physical control of the vehicle while impaired.
+Without a breath test as evidence to prove your BAC level, the prosecutor is limited to proving your case by the second theory only; i.e., you were driving or in physical control of the vehicle while impaired.
 Many times the prosecutor will realize that a jury is unlikely to convict you of DUI based on the "flimsy" evidence that the police officer has assembled.
 (This is more common when you look normal on the video and have not made any incriminating statements.)

 - In some cases the prosecutor may be willing to drop the DUI charge in exchange for a plea to a reckless driving charge.
-Reckless driving is not as serious a charge as a DUI.
+Reckless driving is not as serious of a charge as a DUI.
 If you get this plea offer it is usually wise to accept it unless you have a good chance to get the whole case dismissed or you are willing to "roll the dice" on a jury trial. - An experienced attorney will increase your chances of getting the best pretrial plea offer or a not guilty verdict after a jury trial.

 - Even if the breath test is admitted into evidence, a skilled and experienced DUI lawyer may be able to prove to a jury that the results are not reliable and do not meet the burden of proof required for a DUI criminal conviction (proof beyond and to the exclusion of every reasonable doubt). - An experienced attorney who is updated on the latest technology and cutting edge defenses should know how to check the history of the breath test machine used in your case and what to look for.
 For example: If the machine has a history of making mistakes or breaking down and needing repairs, then why should it be trusted? - Beware: The police officer may tell you that your driver's license will be automatically suspended if you refuse to take the breath test.
 The officer, more than likely, will intentionally fail to inform you that you can challenge the suspension and possibly get your license back; he or she wants you to take the breath test to obtain more evidence against you. - If you have not been drinking, or have had very little to drink, then it may be wise to take the breath test.
-Warning: You may feel sober and still be over the legal limit. - Warning: If you have previously refused to take a breath test, there are additional penalties for a second refusal.
+Warning: You may feel sober and still be over the legal limit. - Warning: If you have previously refused to take a breath test, there are additional penalties for a second refusal. - Warning: If you refuse to submit to a breath test, it may be admissible as evidence against you in a criminal proceeding.